 - They are sturdy and protective while still maintaining a slim profile and lightweight build.

 - They offer a stylish and comfortable design in several different colors for customizability.

 - These shin guards come in a variety of sizes, ranging from XS to XL.

 - The shin guards are built with a left and right-leg-specific fit to create more contouring and more comfort.

 Because of the minimal profile, these shin guards are built with, there are a few cons to them, but these are few and far between.

 - They tend to run a bit on the smaller size.
 Most people size up to ensure a comfortable fit.

 - Using your usual size may be a bit too tight and leave indentations in the skin.

-The Adidas Ever Pro Shin Guards offer plenty of key benefits that earn them a spot on this list.
-This pair of slip-in shin guards protect the shins and ankles from within a compression sleeve to hold them in place.
+The adidas Tiro League Shin Guards offer plenty of key benefits that earn them a spot on this list.
+This pair of slip-in shin guards protect the shins from within a compression sleeve to hold them in place.
 They offer good middle-of-the-pack pricing which makes them good all-arounders.

 For aggressive soccer players, this pair of shin guards may be just what they need thanks to many features: